 The best part about having your own car is that you can go where you want, when you want.
 Make the most of your freedom by discovering all there is to do in Jiaoxi.
 It’s just 20 miles away.
 Among the first stops you make here ought to be Dongmen Night Market, Tangweigou Hot Springs Park and Yilan Distillery Chia Chi Lan Wine Museum.
 Don’t skip Toucheng either!
 Just 20 miles away, Lanyang Museum, Beiguan Coast Park and Toucheng Old Street are non-negotiable stops here.

-If you’re going to Taipei for work-related purposes, you’ll probably be visiting some convention centers.
-With your own rental car, you can rest easy knowing you’ll get there on time.
+If you’re traveling to Taipei for work-related purposes, there’s a good chance you’ll be visiting some convention and business centers.
+With your own set of wheels, you can rest easy knowing you’ll get there on time.
 Here are some of the biggest and the best:

 Taipei International Convention Center (1 mile away).

 With famous attractions like Taipei 101 and National Palace Museum, it’s little wonder Taipei is such a popular tourist destination.
 But if you’re going to drive through the streets of this major metropolis, it’s smart to think small.
 A compact car will have you zooming about the bustling streets and parking will be easier.
 If you don’t like the idea of city driving, there’s a whole lot to explore farther afield.
 Jump behind the wheel of a four-wheel drive or an SUV and see the magnificent sandy shores that Taiwan is known for.